robertpiosik/CodeWebChat/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=robertpiosik.gemini-coder" target="_blank"><img src="https://img.shields.io/badge/Download-VS_Code_Marketplace-blue" alt="Download from Visual Studio Code Marketplace" /></a>

 Easy to use AI pair programming tool.
-Supports any workflow and saves you money.
+Faster than agentic coding tools and saves you money.

 ✅ **Use your favorite chatbot for coding** \
 ✅ **Set model, thinking mode, etc. with presets** \